I Have No Reason to Be Depressed – But it Came for Me Anyway

 Despite his macho demeanor and rock solid physique, Dwayne “The Rock” Johnson proves that anyone can fall victim to depression’s grip.
-In a recent article by Global News, he states matter-of-factly, “Depression never discriminates.”
+In an article by Global News, he states matter-of-factly, “Depression never discriminates.”

 Following a career-ending football injury, and his mother’s attempted suicide when he was a teenager, Johnson struggled with mental illness.
 “I was devastated and depressed.
 I reached a point where I didn’t want to do a thing or go anywhere.
 I was crying constantly.
 Struggle and pain is real.”